sfchen196/mrs_proj/readme.md

 This repository demonstrates a basic *Boids* flocking simulation, showing how individual agents (boids) exhibit collective behavior based on local interaction rules.
 The simulation allows you to toggle between different modes: standard boids, directed boids, and collective memory boids.
 It also supports toggling walls on/off and includes a simple slider-based interface to adjust parameters like speed, alignment, cohesion, separation, neighbor radius, and separation radius.

 ## Core Concepts
-Flocking behavior is typically broken down into three basic steering rules, often referred to collectively as "separation, alignment, and cohesion:
+Flocking behavior is typically broken down into three basic steering rules, often referred to collectively as "separation, alignment, and cohesion"[1][2]:

 1. **Separation:** Steer to avoid crowding neighbors.

+The separation vector is calculated as a sum of normalized vectors pointing away from each neighbor, weighted inversely by distance.
+This creates a stronger repulsion from closer neighbors and weaker from distant ones.
+The negative sign ensures the force pushes away from neighbors rather than toward them.

 2. **Alignment:** Steer towards the average heading of neighbors.

+The alignment vector represents velocity matching, computed as the mean velocity of all neighbors.
+This average naturally dampens erratic movements since extreme velocities get averaged out with more moderate ones.
+The resulting vector provides a target velocity that the boid should gradually steer toward.

 3. **Cohesion:** Steer to move toward the average position of neighbors.

+The cohesion vector is calculated by first finding the center of mass (average position) of all neighbors, then creating a vector from the current boid's position to this center.
+This difference vector naturally points toward the group's center with a magnitude proportional to how far the boid is from the group.

 Mathematically, let each boid have position $\mathbf{x}_i$ and velocity $\mathbf{v}_i$.
 If $\mathcal{N}(i)$ is the set of neighbors of boid $i$, then we often define: